-(a) Jews are over-represented in general sample surveys because of their higher socioeconomic status and educational attainment, and their relatively lower presence among people difficult to cover like the homeless, those without a functioning telephone, or prisoners;

-(b) using a sample of US adults-like in the case of most general survey respondents-to obtain estimates for the total population ignores the comparatively lower percentage of children among Jews and thus inflates the Jewish estimate;

-(c) in turn the SSRI allocation of children explicitly uses Pew 2013 estimates which include children defined as partly Jewish or of Jewish background;

-(d) projecting percentages of Jews among the total population, hence population size, from the percentage of Jewish respondents out of all respondents ignores the multi-religious composition of many Jewish households and thus factors non-Jews into Jewish population estimates; and

-(e) the criteria used to estimate the broader aggregate also including Jews of no religion, based on survey data on Jews by religion are problematic.
+- (a) Jews are probably over-represented in general sample surveys because of their higher socioeconomic status and educational attainment, and their relatively lower presence among people difficult to cover like the homeless, those without a functioning telephone or Internet connection, prisoners in jails, or otherwise unable to answer a written questionnaire or a voice interview.
+By projecting the percent of Jews out of the total population which also includes those uncovered sections, an inflated Jewish estimate obtains; - (b) projecting a sample of US adults-like in the case of most general survey respondents-to obtain estimates for the total population ignores the comparatively lower percentage of children among Jews and thus inflates the Jewish estimate; - (c) in turn the SSRI allocation of children explicitly uses Pew estimates which include children defined as partly Jewish or of Jewish background, hence not part of the core Jewish population; - (d) projecting percentages of Jews among total population, hence population size, from the percentage of Jewish respondents out of all respondents ignores the multi-religious composition of many Jewish households and thus factors non-Jews into Jewish population estimates; and - (e) the criteria used to estimate the broader aggregate also including Jews of no religion, based on survey data on Jews by religion are problematic.